 Grant and Mike are currently working on their next picture book, which will take readers on a hair-raising adventure in the Himalayas.

 A few years ago, Grant and his family went on an unforgettable adventure in Germany.
 Their goal was to locate the crash site of a WWII fighter plane and see if they could recover any wreckage.
 The plane, a P-47 Thunderbolt, had been piloted by Grant's great-uncle, Grant Turley.
 Yes, Grant is named after his great-uncle.
-And although he never met Grant Turley in person, he has always looked up to him as a hero.
+And although he never met him in person, Grant has always looked up to him as a hero.

 Grant Turley was a fighter pilot based out of England during the war.
 He took part in one of the largest bombing raids in history on March 6, 1944.
 Tragically, he was shot down during the attack and the details of his death were never known.